Tyramine: In animals

-Physical effects and pharmacology
+Biological activity

+Tyramine is a norepinephrine and dopamine releasing agent (NDRA) and indirectly acting sympathomimetic.
 Evidence for the presence of tyramine in the human brain has been confirmed by postmortem analysis.
-Additionally, the possibility that tyramine acts directly as a neuromodulator was revealed by the discovery of a G protein-coupled receptor with high affinity for tyramine, called TAAR1.
+Additionally, the possibility that tyramine acts directly as a neuromodulator was revealed by the discovery of a G protein-coupled receptor with high affinity for tyramine, called the trace amine-associated receptor (TAAR1).
 The TAAR1 receptor is found in the brain, as well as peripheral tissues, including the kidneys.
-Tyramine binds to TAAR1 as an agonist in humans.
+Tyramine is a full agonist of the TAAR1 in rodents and humans.

 Tyramine is physiologically metabolized by monoamine oxidases (primarily MAO-A), FMO3, PNMT, DBH, and CYP2D6.
 Human monoamine oxidase enzymes metabolize tyramine into 4-hydroxyphenylacetaldehyde.
 If monoamine metabolism is compromised by the use of monoamine oxidase inhibitors (MAOIs) and foods high in tyramine are ingested, a hypertensive crisis can result, as tyramine also can displace stored monoamines, such as dopamine, norepinephrine, and epinephrine, from pre-synaptic vesicles.
 Tyramine is considered a "false neurotransmitter", as it enters noradrenergic nerve terminals and displaces large amounts of norepinephrine, which enters the blood stream and causes vasoconstriction.

 Additionally, cocaine has been found to block blood pressure rise that is originally attributed to tyramine, which is explained by the blocking of adrenaline by cocaine from reabsorption to the brain.

 The first signs of this effect were discovered by a British pharmacist who noticed that his wife, who at the time was on MAOI medication, had severe headaches when eating cheese.
-For this reason, it is still called the "cheese reaction" or "cheese crisis," although other foods can cause the same problem.
+For this reason, it is still called the "cheese reaction" or "cheese crisis", although other foods can cause the same problem.

 Most processed cheeses do not contain enough tyramine to cause hypertensive effects, although some aged cheeses (such as Stilton) do.

 A large dietary intake of tyramine (or a dietary intake of tyramine while taking MAO inhibitors) can cause the tyramine pressor response, which is defined as an increase in systolic blood pressure of 30 mmHg or more.
 The increased release of norepinephrine (noradrenaline) from neuronal cytosol or storage vesicles is thought to cause the vasoconstriction and increased heart rate and blood pressure of the pressor response.
 In severe cases, adrenergic crisis can occur.
 Although the mechanism is unclear, tyramine ingestion also triggers migraine attacks in sensitive individuals and can even lead to stroke.
 Vasodilation, dopamine, and circulatory factors are all implicated in the migraines.
 Double-blind trials suggest that the effects of tyramine on migraine may be adrenergic.